 How to test with a dry run

-To start a dry run, click the button at the bottom right of the window.
+To start a dry run, click the button at the bottom right of the window and select the categories to be included in your dry run.
 You can then watch the progress of your dry run, which may take a few minutes to complete.

 In this example, you can clearly see that there is a problem with the Personal Income category - where no row has successfully mapped to the Global Schema.
 Fixing this problem would considerably increase the overall quality of your reports.